Jackgobo/CS305_Module05_Jackgobo/README.md

 >or it has ultimately failed its purpose.

 This will be accomplished with the help of GNU General Public v3.0 licensing, to be able to "distribute" a cancer free solution!

+Dominick Bosgal updated and said:
+>Hey man, I don't appreciate what you did to my readme file.